Liberty University: Links to Donald Trump

 In 2017, some students protested after President Trump criticized both white supremacists and counter-protesters at the August Charlottesville rally where three people died and 33 were injured.
 Following Trump's remarks, Falwell said that he was "so proud" of Trump for his "bold truthful" statement on the tragedy.
 A number of alumni returned their diplomas to Liberty University and called on the university to disavow Trump's remarks.
 The graduates argued that Trump's remarks were "incompatible with Liberty University's stated values, and incompatible with a Christian witness."

 In 2018, some Liberty students went to Washington, D.C., to support President Trump's Supreme Court nominee Judge Brett Kavanaugh.
-That same year, students at the university gave a standing ovation to First Lady of the United States Melania Trump, along with several Trump cabinet officials who spoke at the university during a town hall about the drug epidemic.
+That same year, students at the university gave a standing ovation to First Lady of the United States Melania Trump, along with several Trump cabinet officials who spoke at the university during a convocation that focused on the opioid epidemic.

 In spring 2018, Liberty's Zaki Gordon Cinematic Arts Center co-produced a feature film called The Trump Prophecy.
 The film focuses on a retired firefighter from Florida who says God revealed to him in 2011 that Trump would one day be president.
 The film was shown in some cinemas in October 2018.

 In 2019, The Wall Street Journal and Inside Higher Education reported that Liberty CIO John Gauger allegedly accepted cash, through his IT consulting firm unaffiliated with the school, to rig two online polls for Trump before he became a candidate.

-Subsidiary businesses

-Freedom Aviation

-Freedom Aviation is a subsidiary company housed at the Lynchburg Regional Airport.